Vasily-X/AutoFoldCode/README.md

 	- This unfolds all open files in all open windows.
 	- If you want to just unfold just the current file, Sublime Text already includes the `"unfold_all"` command for this.

+## Configuration

+By default, AutoFoldCode will not save folds in any view whose length exceeds `MAX_BUFFER_SIZE_DEFAULT` characters.
+You can override this value by supplying a `max_buffer_size: <int>` value in your `AutoFoldCode.sublime-settings` file.

 ## FAQ

 * "When I start Sublime Text, my code folds aren't restored immediately"